-The good news is these are universal skills that you can learn studying any major, participating in a variety of activities and working at any part time job.
-The key is to effectively communicate to future employers that you have these skills through your resume, cover letter and the interview process.
+The good news is these are universal skills that you can learn by studying any major, participating in a variety of activities, and working at any part-time job.
+The key is to effectively communicate to future employers that you have these skills through your resume, cover letter, and the interview process.
 It doesn’t matter if you studied history or business, sociology or Russian, you have the skills you need to look good to a future employer.
 Think of a time when you lead a group project in class.
 Describe how you had to plan, manage your team, prioritize and present.
 Did you have an internship?
-If so, even better, you can provide real world examples of critical thinking or persuasive communicating.
+If so, even better, you can provide real-world examples of critical thinking or persuasive communication.
 You should also spell out specific responsibilities you’ve had at previous jobs and be specific.
 Future employers like to see a history of actual work.
 If you were a lifeguard at the YMCA then say you supervised 125 swimmers in the pool and supervised 3 junior lifeguards.
 Discuss how you communicated problems at the pool with the YMCA staff and collaborated with the swimming instructors to ensure a safe environment for all swimmers.
-Your summer life guarding job would easily demonstrate not only a strong work ethic and reliability but leadership skills, communication skills, the ability to prioritize and collaborate and a winning personality to a future employer if presented effectively.
+Your summer lifeguarding job would easily demonstrate not only a strong work ethic and reliability but leadership skills, communication skills, the ability to prioritize and collaborate, and a winning personality to a future employer if presented effectively.

 Only 70% of college graduates in the labor force have year-round, full-time jobs.